 MRU Aviation has a solid reputation across the country, built on nearly 50 years of experience in helping students reach their aviation dreams.
 The unique Aviation Diploma combines an academic diploma with the flight training you need to become a commercial pilot.

-Students require a completed Private Pilot's License by September 1 in order to begin the program.
+Students require a completed Private Pilot License by August 31st in order to begin the program.

 Practical flying experience is accumulated on Mount Royal's fleet of aircraft consisting of Cessna single-engine aircraft and Seneca multi-engine aircraft.
 Our fleet is equipped with the latest GPS avionics, and is located at our Springbank Hangar at the nearby Springbank Airport (CYBW) just west of the Calgary city limits.